Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 The Aquabrass finish chart shows nine "in-stock" finishes.
 Of these, Alt Progetto Aqua finishes include three: Polished Chrome, Brushed Nickel, and Electro Black.

-The company also offers fourteen custom finishes on Aquabrass faucets.
-There is, of course, not only an additional charge for custom finishes but a longer lead time while the faucet is custom-manufactured.
+There is, of course, not only an additional charge for custom finishes and sometimes a substantial additional charge, but also a longer lead time while the faucet is custom-manufactured.
+The company estimates the lead time at ten weeks.

 Stainless Steel